edgedelta/edgedelta-lambda-extension/README.md

 - ED_ENDPOINT: Hosted agents endpoint.
 Required if PUSHER_MODE is http.
 - KINESIS_ENDPOINT: Firehose stream endpoint.
 Required if PUSHER_MODE is kinesis.
 - ED_PARALLELISM: Determines the count of streamer goroutines to consume logs.
 Default is 1.
-- ED_LAMBDA_LOG_TYPES: Which types of logs you want to get from Lambda Funcion.
+- ED_LAMBDA_LOG_TYPES: Which types of logs you want to get from Lambda Function.
 Options are function,platform,extension.
 Default is function,platform.
 - ED_BUFFER_SIZE: Buffer size of the log channel before it block newly arrived logs.
 Default is 100.
 - ED_RETRY_TIMEOUT: is the total duration for which to keep retry.
 Default is 0.
 This is a time.Duration() value.
 - ED_RETRY_INTERVAL: RetryInterval is the initial interval to wait until next retry.
 It is increased exponentially until timeout limit is reached.
 Default is 0 which means no retries.